Skip to content

 Proper storage:

-• Prevents oxidation
+• Prevents oxidation and spoilage

-• Protects cork integrity
+• Protects cork integrity and prevents leakage

-• Preserves alcohol structure and aroma
+• Preserves alcohol structure, tannins, and aroma

-• Maintains serving readiness
+• Maintains serving readiness and consistency

 1. Use the Fridge Smartly

-• Lay bottles sideways to keep corks moist
+• Lay bottles sideways to keep corks moist and prevent oxidation

-• Always reseal opened bottles
+• Always reseal opened bottles with stoppers or vacuum pumps

-• Avoid frequent temperature changes
+• Avoid frequent temperature changes or moving bottles in and out

-2. Store by Wine Type
+2. Store Wine by Type

-Wine Type Best Conditions
+Wine Type Best Storage Conditions

 Rosé Best chilled; short-term fridge is fine

-Sparkling Very cold; airtight stopper essential post-opening
+Sparkling (Champagne, Prosecco) Very cold; airtight stopper essential post-opening

 3. Handling Opened Bottles Correctly

 Once a bottle is opened, oxidation begins immediately.
+How you handle opened bottles directly impacts waste, profitability, and guest experience.

 Best practice for hospitality service:

-• Serve within 1–5 days depending on varietal
+• Serve within 1–5 days depending on varietal and preservation method

-• Rotate stock to minimise spoilage
+• Rotate stock using FIFO (first in, first out) to minimise spoilage

 4. Short-Term vs Long-Term Storage

-Timeline Best Storage Method
+Storage Timeline Best Storage Method

 5. Avoid Temperature Fluctuation